purescript/spago/README.md

 Spago dropped support for the --watch flag in `spago build` and `spago test`.

-VSCode users are recommended to use the [Purescript IDE](purescript-ide) extension for seamless experiences with automatic rebuilds.
+VSCode users are recommended to use the [Purescript IDE][ide-purescript] extension for seamless experiences with automatic rebuilds.

-Users of other editors, e.g. vim, emacs, etc., can make use of the underlying [LSP plugin](purescript-language-server).
+Users of other editors, e.g. vim, emacs, etc., can make use of the underlying [LSP plugin][purescript-language-server].

 If you want a very simple drop in replacement for `spago test --watch`, you can use a general purpose tool such as [watchexec]: